 1988 Andrew Lloyd Webber puts his 17-room Manhattan duplex up for sale.
 His spokesperson says, "Andrew wants something a bit smaller and quieter, a little more low key."

 2000 Collaborative Arts Project 21, Inc., (CAP21), a nonprofit organization in Manhattan, produces the world premiere of The Immigrant, the group's first venture into full stagings.
-A musical version of the hit regional play by Mark Harelik, the production contains a book by actor-playwright Harelik, music by Steven M. Alper, and lyrics by Sarah Knapp.
+A musical version of the hit regional play by Mark Harelik, the production has a book by actor-playwright Harelik, music by Steven M. Alper, and lyrics by Sarah Knapp.
 The intimate, four-character show, which recounts the true story of a Russian Jew who comes to the United States in 1909 by way of Galveston, features Evan Pappas, Jacqueline Antaramian, Walter Charles, and Cass Morgan.

 2001 At the urging of Mayor Rudolph Giuliani, Broadway shows relight tonight, two days after the World Trade Center disaster.
 Many Off-Broadway theatres relight as well, though most below 14th Street remain closed because they are inaccessible to audiences.
 Most shows hold memorials of various kinds before and/or after performances, with many casts leading audiences in singing Irving Berlin's "God Bless America."
 Also today, Stephen Sondheim announces that a planned Broadway production of his Assassins would be withdrawn in the wake of the attacks.
-Theatre fans hold candlelight vigils in the Times Square area, and at the Theatre District's firehouse at 48th Street, which lost many of its firefighters.
+Theatre fans hold candlelight vigils in the Times Square area and at the Theatre District's firehouse at 48th Street, which lost many of its firefighters.

 2009 In a dramatic reversal, producers of the Tony-winning Broadway musical Avenue Q take to the stage of the Golden Theatre on what was to have been the show's closing night to announce that it would take the unusual step of moving Off-Broadway, and reopen at New World Stages.
 Avenue Q played 2,534 Broadway performances.